 VC – I am a multifaceted artist, my first love was painting, in painting, from Van Gogh to Expressionism, my style refers to the painting of emotions, of strong and vibrant colors.
 In everyday life, I have to extricate myself between different roles, wife, mother, teacher, artist.
 I don’t always manage to do everything as I would like, but I try.
 For me every woman is a diamond, and she doesn’t know it, if we could bring to light every facet of the stone, we would see its full luster. –

-Q – What’s the relationship do you have with your homeland? –
+Q – What relationship do you have with your land of origin? –

 Q – What is the relationship between the Calabrian tradition and your art? –